 “I figure electricity’s always gonna be around, at least.”

 Keith Griffith is a freelance journalist in New York City.
 His work has appeared in the Chicago Sun-Times, Chicago Reader and Business Insider.
 He last wrote “Medicaid Denied” for Equal Voice News.
 On Twitter, he is @keithgriff.
-This is a special report and part of “The Dignity of Living” series.
+Equal Voice is Marguerite Casey Foundation’s publication featuring stories of America’s families creating social change.
+With Equal Voice, we challenge how people think and talk about poverty in America.
+All original and contracted content – articles, photos and videos – created specifically for Equal Voice can be reproduced for free, as long as proper credit and a link to our homepage are included.

 2016 © Equal Voice for America’s Families Newspaper